-- (1) The provisions of this rule shall not apply to units: - (A) subject to the nitrogen oxide limits of other District Regulation XI rules 1109, 1110.2, 1111, 1112, 1117, 1121, 1134, 1135, 1146, 1146.1, or 1146.2; or - (B) located at RECLAIM facilities. - (2) The provisions of this rule shall not apply to charbroilers or food ovens.

-- (3) The provisions of this rule shall not apply to: - (A) Flares subject to District Rule 1118; - (B) Flares, afterburners, degassing units, thermal or catalytic oxidizers or vapor incinerators in which a fuel, including but not limited to natural gas, propane, butane or liquefied petroleum gas, is used only to maintain a pilot for vapor ignition or is used for five minutes or less to bring a unit up to operating temperature; - (C) Municipal solid waste incinerators with a District permit operating before December 5, 2008; - (D) An afterburner or vapor incinerator with a District permit operating before December 5, 2008 that has an integrated thermal fluid heat exchanger that captures heat from the afterburner or vapor incinerator and an oven or furnace exhaust in order to reduce fuel consumption by an oven or the afterburner or vapor incinerator; or - A flare, afterburner, degassing unit, remediation unit, thermal (E) oxidizer, catalytic oxidizer or vapor incinerator process in which a fuel, including but not limited to natural gas, propane, butane or liquefied petroleum gas, is mixed with particulate matter, air toxics, VOCs, landfill gas, digester gas or other combustible vapors are mixed in the unit's burner with combustion air or fuel, including but not limited to natural gas, propane, butane or liquefied petroleum gas, prior to or at incineration in the unit, in order to maintain vapor concentration above the upper explosion limit or above a manufacturer specified limit in order to maintain combustion or temperature in the unit.
-This exemption does not apply to a regenerative thermal or catalytic oxidizer unit with a burner with a separate fuel line used to heat up or maintain temperature of thea unit or a unit that incinerates particulate matter, air toxics, VOCs or other combustible vapors in a gas stream moving past the burner flame. - (4) Afterburners, degassing units, thermal oxidizers, catalytic oxidizers, vapor incinerators, and spray booth make-up air heaters installed and operating before March 1, 2012 and with emissions less than one pound per day, are exempt from the emission limit in Table 1 until the unit is 30 years old or undergoes a combustion system modification, combustion system
+- (1) The Executive Officer may inspect certification records and unit installation, operation, maintenance, repair, combustion modification and test records of owners, operators, manufacturers, distributors, retailers, and installers of units located in the District, and conduct such tests as are deemed necessary to ensure compliance with this rule.
+Tests shall include emission determinations, as specified in paragraph (d)(1) to (d)(4), of a random sample of any category of units subject to this rule. - (2) An emission determination specified under paragraph (f)(1) that finds emissions in excess of those allowed by this rule or permit conditions shall constitute a violation of this rule. - (g) Exemptions - (1) The provisions of this rule shall not apply to units: - (A) subject to the nitrogen oxide limits of District Rules 1109, 1110.2, 1111, 1112, 1117, 1121, 1134, 1135, 1146, 1146.1, or-1146.2, or 1153.1; or - (B) located at RECLAIM facilities. - (2) The provisions of this rule shall not apply to charbroilers or food ovens. - (3) The provisions of this rule shall not apply to: - (A) Flares subject to District Rule 1118; - (B) Flares, afterburners, degassing units, thermal or catalytic oxidizers or vapor incinerators in which a fuel, including but not limited to natural gas, propane, butane or liquefied petroleum gas, is used only to maintain a pilot for vapor ignition or is used for five minutes or less to bring a unit up to operating temperature; - (C) Municipal solid waste incinerators with a District permit operating before December 5, 2008; - (D) An afterburner or vapor incinerator with a District permit operating before December 5, 2008 that has an integrated thermal fluid heat exchanger that captures heat from the afterburner or vapor incinerator and an oven or furnace exhaust in order to reduce fuel consumption by an oven or the afterburner or vapor incinerator; or - (E) A flare, afterburner, degassing unit, remediation unit, thermal oxidizer, catalytic oxidizer or vapor incinerator process in which a fuel, including but not limited to natural gas, propane, butane or liquefied petroleum gas, is mixed with particulate matter, air toxics, VOCs, landfill gas, digester gas or other combustible vapors are mixed in the unit's burner with primary combustion air or fuel, including but not limited to natural gas, propane, butane or liquefied petroleum gas, prior to incineration in the unit, in order to maintain vapor concentration above the upper explosion limit or above a manufacturer specified limit in order to maintain combustion or temperature in the unit.
+This exemption does not apply to a regenerative thermal or catalytic oxidizer unit with a burner with a separate fuel line used to heat up or maintain temperature of thea unit or a unit that incinerates particulate matter, air toxics, VOCs or other combustible vapors in a gas stream moving past the burner flame.